TOUCHDOWN CLUB'S UPCOMING EVENTS

 St. Thomas HS won 2 of the 5 categories at the 2nd Annual Private HS Awards Dinner.
 Left is Lineman of the Year Joseph Lowery, center is Coach of the Year Tim Fitzpatrick & finalist Def Chris Zook.

 To pay for tickets, e-mail email@example.com, or call Neal Farmer at 713-849-9860.
-We are not set up for PayPal for this event.
+You also can use the PayPal access on this front page for this event.

 This event was moved from Wednesday, Oct.
 29, to accommodate the coaches' travel schedules.